All Children - All Families: Agency Employment Non-Discrimination Policies

 The organization’s personnel policy should explicitly prohibit employment discrimination based on sexual orientation and gender identity in order to create a work environment that is supportive of productivity, stability and diversity of staff.
 The policy should be written and recorded within an agency’s operation manual or other relevant documentation.
 It is recommended that the policy be publically available to new applicants and employees on websites, job postings and in the lobby area.

 Sample Policy Language:

-County of Los Angeles Department of Children and Family Services, “Non-Discrimination Policy”
+Los Angeles County Department of Children and Family Services, Pasadena, CA, “Non-Discrimination Policy”